idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/laser_welding.md

 # 3D laser welding

+!alert note
+This input requires tests objects.
+It can only be run with the Navier Stokes module executable or an application that also compiled the Navier Stokes test objects.
+The `--allow-test-objects` argument must be passed on the command line as well.

 The input file below can be used to model a full rotation of a laser spot around the surface of a cubic representation of a welding material.
 This input, whose results are published in [!cite](lindsay2021automatic),